Part D differs from Parts A and B because the government does not provide it directly.

 If you live in Puerto Rico and are eligible for automatic enrollment, you will only be automatically enrolled in Part A.

-How do I sign up for part B?
+How do I sign up for Part B?

-You can apply online at the social security website using the application for enrollment in part B, apply in person at your local social security office, or call the social security office number.
+You can apply online at the Social Security website using the application for enrollment in Part B, apply in person at your local Social Security office, or call the Social Security office number.